malpasocodes/alfredcodesblog/content/posts/virtualenvironments.md

 **1.1a Macintosh**

 On a Macintosh, open up terminal and navigate to the directory where you want to create the virtual environment.
 The directory is typically where you are about to begin a new Python project.
-If you are in an IDE such as VS Code, open the terminal window in your project directory.
+Note: If you are in an IDE such as VS Code, open the terminal window in your project directory.
 To install the virtual environment type:

 {{< highlight python >}}
 # create a virtual environment named '.venv'